MosesKonsue/MosesKonsue.github.io/_posts/2021-11-09-nunchucks.md

 <h2>Privilege Escalation</h2>

-From here we notice that the box has a `SUID` tag on it, and use `getcap -r / 2>/dev/null` like so:
+From here we notice that the box has a `SUID` tag on it, and run `getcap -r / 2>/dev/null` to find out what has what capabilities:

 <img src="/assets/images/nunchucks/nunchuck8.PNG" alt="Good old setuid.">